Notify Kit FCM Mode

 cd ios && pod install

-This creates a NotifyKitNSE target, patches the Podfile, and wires .pbxproj.
-Open ios/<YourApp>.xcworkspace in Xcode, verify the NSE target's signing, then build.
+Both paths create a NotifyKitNSE target, add the RNNotifeeCore dependency, and embed the .appex in the host app.
 Full detail in iOS NSE setup.

 5. Verify